 Construction Guidelines

-If you decide to use a matching format, take the time to construct items that are valid and reliable.
+If you decide to use a matching type test, take the time to construct items that are valid and reliable.
 Here are some guidelines for this.

 1. Two-part directions.
 Your clear directions at the start of each question need two parts: 1) how to make the match and 2) the basis for matching the response with the premise.
 You can also include whether items can be re-used, but often pre-built templates don’t allow for this.